jethomas2020/Web_Scraping_Challenge/README.md

 In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.

 ------------
-# Step 1 - Scraping
+# Step 1 - Scraping Data

 Completed the initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.